omnidotdev/rdk/README.md

 bun add @omnidotdev/rdk @ar-js-org/ar.js @react-three/fiber react react-dom three
 ```

-See [`apps/marker-demo`](./apps/marker-demo) for an example of usage.
-More demos will be added as more use cases beyond marker-based AR are implemented.
+See [`apps/fiducial-demo`](./apps/fiducial-demo) for an example of usage.
+More demos will be added as more use cases beyond fiducial marker-based AR are implemented.

 ## Goals: the "Why"